William, Prince of Wales: Early appointments and duties

-At the age of 21, William became a Counsellor of State.
-In July 2005, he undertook his first solo public engagements on an overseas tour of New Zealand, travelling to participate in World War II commemorations.
-In 2009 the Queen set up a private office for William and Harry with David Manning as their adviser.
-Manning accompanied William on his first official tour in January 2010 as the latter toured Auckland and Wellington.
-The visit spurred crowds of "many thousands", with positive public reception compared to that of his mother's 1983 tour.
-In March 2011, William visited Christchurch, New Zealand, shortly after the earthquake, and spoke at the memorial service at Hagley Park on behalf of his grandmother.
+At the age of 21, William became a counsellor of State.
+In July 2005, he undertook his first solo public engagements on an overseas tour of New Zealand, where he took part in World War II commemorations.
+In 2009, the Queen established a private office for William and Harry, with David Manning as their adviser.
+Manning accompanied William on his first official tour in January 2010, during which he visited Auckland and Wellington.
+The visit drew crowds of "many thousands", and the public reception was noted as being similarly positive to that of his mother's 1983 tour.
+In March 2011, William visited Christchurch shortly after the earthquake, speaking at the memorial service in Hagley Park on behalf of his grandmother.
 He also travelled to Australia to visit areas affected by flooding in Queensland and Victoria.

-Before attending Sandhurst, William did a three-week internship at several institutions, including the Bank of England, the London Stock Exchange and Lloyd's of London.
-To prepare for his eventual management of the Duchy of Cornwall, in 2014, he entered St John's College, Cambridge to undertake an executive agriculture management degree run by the Cambridge Programme for Sustainability Leadership (CPSL), of which his father is patron.
-In April 2019, Kensington Palace announced that William had completed a three-week internship at MI5, MI6 and GCHQ, during which he was tasked with monitoring extreme Islamist terror cells, identifying potential threats abroad, and observing code breaking technology.
+Before attending Sandhurst, William did a three-week internship at several institutions, including the Bank of England, the London Stock Exchange, and Lloyd's of London.
+To prepare for his eventual management of the Duchy of Cornwall, he entered St John's College, Cambridge, in 2014 to undertake an executive agriculture management programme run by the Cambridge Programme for Sustainability Leadership (CPSL), of which his father is patron.
+In April 2019, Kensington Palace announced that William had completed a three-week internship at MI5, MI6, and GCHQ, during which he monitored extreme Islamist terror cells, identified potential threats abroad, and observed code‑breaking technology.